rwxrob/notes/MAMIL.md

 Middle-Age Men In Lycra.
-The type of person who thinks stuffing their fat asses into clothes that show every ounce of adipose tissue somehow makes them better.
+The type of person who thinks stuffing their fat asses into clothes that shows every ounce of adipose tissue somehow makes them better.
 It doesn't.
-It makes them look like total fools and makes the rest of the world laugh their asses off at our
+It makes them look like total fools and makes the rest of the world laugh their asses off at our favorite past-time.

+Some have suggested stuffing oneself into a colorful candy bar wrapper somehow gets a person into the "mind set" of a cyclist so that they identify with it and want to do it more, like getting new shoes makes you want to run or think you are somehow faster.
+"Look mom at how fast I am in these new shoes!"
+(I certainly did that.)
+This is part of the whole "I AM A _CYCLIST_" bullshit.

+You can like bikes and even be fit and still be really overweight.
+That would be me for a lot of my life.
+It doesn't mean I have to burn everyone else's eyes out with the erect nipples of my man-boobs poking through an 80s jazzercise outfit.
+I also don't wear white cotton tees on marathons and bleed out all over